uvic-seng321/project-decimal-dogs-5/assignment-4.md

     assert response == "CIVE"
 ```

-### As a user, I want to be able to create an account
+### As a user, I want to be able to create an account.
 Created account must show up in database:
 ```python
 import json